The Prevailing Theory

 Neal Weiner of the University of Washington thinks dark energy is linked to neutrinos, small particles with little to possibly no mass that can pass through normal matter easily.
 In what he calls an “acceleron field,” neutrinos are linked together.
 When the neutrinos move away from each other, it creates tension much like a string.
 As the distance between neutrinos increases, so does the tension.
 We observe this as dark energy, according to him (Svital 11).

 Something that takes existing work and rethinks it is emergent gravity, a theory developed by Erik Verlinde.
-He looked at de Sitter space, which comes with a positive cosmological constant, unlike anti de Sitter space (which has a negative cosmological constant).
+To best think of it, consider how temperature is a measure of the kinetic motion of particles.
+Likewise, gravity is a consequence of another mechanism, possible quantum in nature.
+Verlinde looked at de Sitter space, which comes with a positive cosmological constant, unlike anti de Sitter space (which has a negative cosmological constant).
 Why the switch?
 Convenience.
 It allows for direct mapping of quantum properties by gravitational features in a set volume.
-So, like in math if given x you can find y, you can also find x if given y.
+So, like in math, if given x, you can find y, you can also find x if given y.
 Emergent gravity shows how given a quantum description of a volume, you can get a gravitational viewpoint as well.
-Entropy is frequently a common quantum descriptor, and in anti de Sitter space you can find the entropy of a sphere so long as it is in the lowest energetic state possible.
-For a de Sitter, it would be a higher energy state than anti de Sitter, and so by applying relativity to this higher state we still get the field equations we are used to and a new term, the emergent gravity.
-It shows how entropy affects and is affected by matter and the math seems to point to properties of dark matter over long spans of time.
+Entropy is frequently a common quantum descriptor, and in anti de Sitter space, you can find the entropy of a sphere so long as it is in the lowest energetic state possible.
+For a de Sitter, it would be a higher energy state than anti de Sitter, and so by applying relativity to this higher state, we still get the field equations we are used to and a new term, the emergent gravity.
+It shows how entropy affects and is affected by matter, and the math seems to point to properties of dark matter over long spans of time.
+Entanglement properties with information correlate to the thermal and entropy implications, and matter interrupts this process which leads to us seeing the emergent gravity as dark energy reacts elastically.
 So wait, isn't this just an extra cute math trick like MOND?
-Nope, according to Verlinde, because it isn't a "because it works" but has a theoretical underpinning to it.
-However, MOND still works better than emergent gravity when predicting those star speeds, and that may be because emergent gravity relies on spherical symmetry, which isn't the case for galaxies (Lee "Emergent").
+Nope, according to Verlinde, because it isn't a "because it works" but that it has a theoretical underpinning to it.
+However, MOND still works better than emergent gravity when predicting those star speeds, and that may be because emergent gravity relies on spherical symmetry, which isn't the case for galaxies.
+But a test of the theory done by Dutch astronomers applied Verlinde's work to 30,000 galaxies, and the gravitational lensing seen in them was better predicted by Verlinde's work than by conventional dark matter (Lee "Emergent," Kruger, Wolchover, Skibba).

 Scientists have noticed that dark matter seems to act differently depending on the scale one looks at.
 It holds galaxies and galactic clusters together, but the WIMP model does not work well for individual galaxies.
 But if dark matter were able to change states at different scales, then maybe it could work.
-Around galaxies, where the temperatures are cool, dark matter may be a superfluid, which has net to no viscosity.
-But at the cluster level, conditions are not right for a superfluid and so it reverts back to the dark matter we expect.
-And models shows it not only acts as theorized but it could also lead to new forces created by phonons ("sound waves in the superfluid itself").
+We need something that acts like a dark matter-MOND hybrid.
+Around galaxies, where the temperatures are cool, dark matter may be a superfluid, which has next to no viscosity courtesy of quantum effects.
+But at the cluster level, conditions are not right for a superfluid, so it reverts back to the dark matter we expect.
+And models show it not only acts as theorized but could also lead to new forces created by phonons ("sound waves in the superfluid itself").
 To accomplish this, though, the superfluid needs to be compact and at very low temperatures.
-Gravitational fields around galaxies would help with the compaction, and space already has low temperatures.
+Gravitational fields (which would result from the superfluid interacting with normal matter) around galaxies would help with the compaction, and space already has low temperatures.
 But at the cluster level, not enough gravity exists to squeeze stuff together.
 Evidence is scarce so far, though.
 Vortexes predicted to be seen haven't.
 Galactic collisions, which are slowed down by the dark matter halos passing by each other.
-If a superfluid, the collisions should proceed faster than expected (Ouellette).
+If a superfluid, the collisions should proceed faster than expected.
+This superfluid concept is all according to work by Justin Khoury (University of Pennsylvania) in 2015 (Ouellette, Hossenfelder 43).

 Rogue Planets, Brown Dwarfs, and Black Holes